 Waking up with numb hands is typically a sign of an issue with the circulation or the nerves in the arms.
-When the cause is simple, such as falling asleep on the arms or with the hands in an awkward position, this symptom should resolve if the person changes their sleeping position.
+It can result from falling asleep on the arms or with the hands in an awkward position, but some causes may need medical attention.

 Less commonly, waking up with numb hands could be a sign of an underlying health condition, such as carpal tunnel syndrome or a form of nerve damage.